 Tigers Host Panthers

-Sunday will mark the return to The Hill for former Hampden-Sydney assistant Tyler Sanborn, currently in his second year as the head coach for the Ferrum Panthers as well as former Tiger player Patrick Corrigan '13, now an assistant at Ferrum.
+Sunday will mark the return to The Hill for former Hampden-Sydney assistant Tyler Sanborn, currently in his second year as the head coach for the Ferrum Panthers as well as former Tiger player Patrick Corrigan '13, currently a Panther assistant.
 Additionally, assistant coach Jordan Mann is the brother of Tiger soccer student-athlete Jacob Mann.
 This will also be H-SC's first ODAC matchup with Ferrum after the Panthers left the USA South Athletic Conference to join the ODAC this year.

 Looking at Ferrum